Environmental impact of Big Tech: Locations

 The energy consumption of data centers is rising exponentially.
-Data from the United States Data Center Energy Usage Report shows that in 2014, data centers in the U.S. used around 70 billion kWh–which is 1.8% of the nation's total electricity consumption.
+Data from the United States Data Center Energy Usage Report shows that in 2014, data centers in the U.S. used around 70 billion kWh – which is 1.8% of the nation's total electricity consumption.
 The report also shows that the data center electricity use increased by around 4% from 2010 to 2014, and energy use is expected to increase.
 These estimates claimed that the US data centers are expected to use 73 billion kWh in the 2020s.
-Data from Goldman Sachs forecast a 15% compound annual growth rate (CAGR) in data center power demand from 2023-2030.
+Data from Goldman Sachs forecast a 15% compound annual growth rate (CAGR) in data center power demand from 2023–2030.
 This increase in demand would cause data centers to make up 8% of total US power demand by 2030.

 Devices and e-waste

 Data centers, applications, and architectures are often targeted when analyzing the environmental effect of big tech.
 However, another substantial source are devices.
 There are nearly 700 million old "hibernating" mobile phones in Europe alone which amounts to 14,920 tons of gold, silver, copper, palladium, cobalt and lithium.
 E-waste is also a big source of climate impact.
 When broken or unwanted electronic items are dumped into landfills, toxic substances such as lead and mercury can leach into soil and water.
-Another consideration is that electronics also contain valuable non-renewable resources such as gold, silver, copper, platinum, aluminium and cobalt.
-Because these are thrown away with no attempt of recycling, a lot of precious materials are also wasted.
+Another consideration is that electronics also contain valuable non-renewable resources such as gold, silver, copper, platinum, aluminum and cobalt.
+Because these are thrown away with no attempt of recycling, precious materials are also wasted.

-The UN currently leads the Global E-waste Statistics Partnership which tracks the amount of e-waste in the world.
+The United Nations leads the Global E-waste Statistics Partnership which tracks the amount of e-waste in the world.
 It categorizes e-waste into: temperature-exchange equipment (refrigerators, air conditioners), screens and monitors, lamps, large equipment (washing machines, copiers), small equipment (cameras, smart speakers), and small IT and telecommunications and equipment (phones, routers).

 Currently, the amount of e-waste is incalculable due to the fact that it is undocumented.
 Due to the short life cycles of electronics, we need to replace them frequently.
 However, they are rarely disposed in a way that would limit its impact on the environment.

 Manufacturers also discourage repairing devices by consumers or third parties due to privacy and safety.
-Along with that, there is the phenomenon that even if repair were easy and accessible, people would still be likely to move on to a new device instead of fixing the one they have.
+Even if repair were easy and accessible, people would still be likely to move on to a new device instead of fixing the one they have.
 The right to repair could potentially fix the problem of e-waste.